 Our trapezium muscles start at the base of the skull and Upper Cervical and travel down the shoulder.
 Mental stress can cause physiological stress responses causing muscles in your neck along with the trapezium to contract.
 These lead to high blood pressure, cervical problems, shoulder problems, neurological issues, along with headaches to name a few.The day our ancestors decided to stand up on two was the day gravity started to work against our body.
 That’s right; gravity affects your bodies alignment!
 Especially in those that are sitting for too long with their heads in front of them.
 When misalignment occurs in any part of your body, gravity, movement, and even thoughts can begin to work against you.
 Think of a gear stuck or misaligned in your car’s transmission, when this occurs the vehicle can no longer run correctly.
 Our bodies are just the same, but we can function despite being misaligned.
 When an Atlas or any part of the body is misaligned, the role of our brain called the cerebellum will calibrate the frame to accommodate for misalignment(s) and create misalignment in areas less crucial.
 This would make something like poor posture an intelligent adaptation to the bodies innate intelligence to maintain function in the brain-stem and the upper cervical.
 This would make “poor posture” not completely bad and in fact more necessary than bad.
 When the atlas becomes realigned there is a feedback loop from the brain (cerebellum) to the position sensors located in all the joints in your spine that is connected to posture.
 Your eyes also play a role in your posture.
 Once your atlas is realigned your field of vision changes, the visual part of the brain will give feedback to the cerebellum to adjust your posture to an optimal position.
 There are also fluid in your ears that help you control your posture.
 To make things simple, your eyes, ears, and joints communicate with your brain to control posture.
 Once again adjusting the atlas stimulates these three things and the body has a greater desire to adjust itself.

 The thing that can hinder you in life can also be a source of your strength.
-The place is blessed to deliver Chiropractic, Upper Cervical Care and most importantly Life is teaching me on a continual basis.
+The practice I work in, Upper Cervical Care and most importantly Life is teaching me on a continual basis.
 Beautiful human beings such as physicist Stephen Hawking is a perfect example of this principle.
 People did not see a man with ALS; they saw a brilliant, beautiful human being that contributed tremendously to humanity.
 This would make the adaptability of an individual far more important than his or her ability to create the perfect circumstances in their lives.
 In Chiropractic we tend to have an idea that there is such thing as an ideal spine and it is easy to get anchored in that idea.
 However, the residing principle that there is an innate intelligence inside of us which is perfect is far more critical and should be a central idea of any Chiropractic practice.